AmarnathCJD/ChatGPT/README.md

 ## License

-`CHATGPT` is released under the terms of the GPT-3 License.
-See [LICENSE](https://github.com/amarnathcjd/chatgpt/blob/master/LICENSE) for more information or see https://openai.com/terms.
+ChatGPT is released under the terms of the GPT-3 License.
+See [LICENSE](https://github.com/amarnathcjd/chatgpt/blob/master/LICENSE) for more information or see [The GPT-3 License](https://openai.com/blog/gpt-3-license/).